DUNE-DAQ/daqconf/docs/README.md

 ## Manipulation Tools

 ### oks_enable
-  Add Resource objects to or remove from the `disabled` relationship of a Session
+  Add Resource objects to or remove from the `disabled` relationship of a System

 ### consolidate
   Merge the contents of several database files, putting all objects into a single output file.
 Output file will only include schemas.